DanielYohai/PluralsightProject0/README.md

 This Step 0 will test if user input data are valid Tesla Numbers, i.e. if divisible by 3.

-In order to make the project as simple as possible to understand and learn the essential testing concepts, we will be using the third-party `pytest` testing library.
+In order to gain a better perspective and learn the essential testing concepts, we will first develop our tests using the `unittest` testing library.
+We will then develop the same project with the third-party `pytest` testing library in order to compare testing philosophies, concepts, and features.

 `pytest` requires less boilerplate code than the built-in `unittest` testing library which comes as part of the Python Standard Library.